-Registration for Physiotherapists is not yet open.
-Once open you must apply to the Physiotherapists Registration Board so that your qualifications, character and competence can be assessed.
+Registration for Physiotherapists is now open.
+You must apply to the Physiotherapists Registration Board so that your qualifications, character and competence can be assessed.
 Only when your application is successful and you have paid the required fee can you be on the register.

 The Physiotherapists Registration Board will require registrants to maintain their competency throughout their career and this will be assessed by reviewing a registrant's professional development and learning

 The Physiotherapists Registration Board will also be responsible for a process called Fitness to Practise".
 This process deals with any complaints against registrants.
 Hearings will generally be held in public, although there is provision in the Act for a complaint to be held in private, in the public interest.
 The outcome of hearings will be published on the CORU website.
 A registrant found guilty of an offence under this process may face sanctions up to and including being removed from the register.
 It will also have the legal power to prevent non-registrants from using the protected title and/or working as a physiotherapist without being registered.